Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 • Acrylic paint: A premium subset of water-based paint with superior adhesion, flexibility, and durability.
 Acrylic paint holds up better in high-moisture rooms like kitchens and bathrooms.
 Prices range from $40–$80 per gallon.
 Sherwin-Williams Emerald and Benjamin Moore Aura are top-rated acrylic-latex hybrids, offering excellent coverage per gallon (typically 350–400 sq ft per gallon).

 • Low-VOC and zero-VOC paint: Volatile organic compounds (VOCs) cause the strong odor associated with interior painting and can affect indoor air quality during and after application.
 Low-VOC paints contain fewer than 50 g/L of VOCs; zero-VOC formulas come in under 5 g/L. PPG Diamond, Benjamin Moore Natura, and Sherwin-Williams Harmony are popular zero-VOC options, important for nurseries, bedrooms, and homes with poor ventilation.
 These typically cost $50–$75 per gallon but require no special ventilation beyond normal airflow.
+For a deeper breakdown of emissions ratings and certifications, see our guide to the best zero-VOC interior paints.

 A standard two-coat system uses one gallon per 350–400 sq ft.
 A 12×12 room with 8-foot ceilings has roughly 450 sq ft of wall surface, requiring approximately 2–3 gallons for two coats.
 Always factor primer into your material budget if doing drywall repair or painting over dark colors.